opendocsg/slw-judgments-backfill/2018_SGHC_172/report.md

 **_Proper law of the Service Agreement_**

 27     To determine the proper law of a contract, it is the law of the forum which is to be applied, _ie_ , Singapore law.
-Parties were in agreement that the three-stage test in _Pac ific Rec reation Pte Ltd v S Y Tec hnology Inc and another appeal_ [2008] 2 SLR(R) 491 (“ _Pac ific Rec reation_ ”) is applicable.
+Parties were in agreement that the three-stage test in _Pac ific Rec reation Pte Ltd v S Y Tec hnology Inc and another appeal_ <span class="citation">[2008] 2 SLR(R) 491</span> (“ _Pac ific Rec reation_ ”) is applicable.
 The first stage requires the court to examine the contract in question to determine if it expressly states what the governing law should be.
 If the first stage yields no result, the second stage then requires the court to ascertain whether the intention of the parties as to the proper law of the contract may be inferred from the surrounding circumstances; failing which, the third stage then directs the court to examine which system of law the contract has the closest and most real connection to, and that system of law would then be taken as the governing law.

 28     Turning to the first stage, clause 17 of the Service Agreement is titled “Governing Law” and states that the Service Agreement “ _shall be governed by the laws of Singapore/or People’s Republic of China_ ” [emphasis added].
 On a plain reading, clause 17 does not purport to select any single proper law to govern the Service Agreement.
 Rather, it provides for an option between Singapore and Chinese law, without stating the mechanism by which the choice between the two would be made.